danielbrock4/Ratings_On_Demand/README.md

 ## Machine Learning Model Selection

-Given that we are tying to predict a continuous dependent variable from a number of independent variables, we chose to test 3 different regression models including
+Given that we are trying to predict a continuous dependent variable from several independent variables, we chose to test 3 different regression models, including:
   - Multiple Linear Regression
   - Ridge Regression
-  - Xgboost Regression
+  - XGBoost Regression

-As you can see in the results below, using R-Squared and Mean Absolute Error (MAE), Ridge regression had a slight edge over Linear Regression
+Using R-Squared and Mean Absolute Error (MAE), Ridge Regression slightly edged over Linear Regression (as seen below).

 ![image](Images/ML_Performance_Comp.png)

-Ridge regression is traditionally used to model data sets that suffer from multicollinarity which we recognized in the feature correlation analysis.
-Other important ridge regression features and assumptions include
+Ridge regression is traditionally used to model datasets that suffer from multicollinearity, which we recognized in the feature correlation analysis.
+Other important ridge regression features and assumptions include:
-  - Utilization of L2 regularization to help prevent multicollinarity
+  - Utilization of L2 regularization to help prevent multicollinearity
-  - The assumptions of ridge regression are consistent with linear regression except for the distribution of errors to be normal need nt be assumed
+  - The assumptions of Ridge Regression are consistent with Linear Regression except for the distribution of errors to be considered normal, which should not be assumed

-### Steps take with Ridge Regression Model
+## Steps Taken with Ridge Regression Model

-- Assigned X & y variables
+- **Assigned X & Y variables:**
   - x = features mentioned above
-  - y = IMdb Rating
+  - y = IMDb Rating
-- Train, Test, & Split
+-  **Train, Test, & Split:**
   - Test Size = 30% of data
   - Random State = 42
-- Rescaled Data
+- **Rescaled Data:**
-  - Utilized standardscaler
+  - Utilized standard scaler
-- Fit model with an alpha of 10
+- **Fit Model with an Alpha of 10:**
   - The optimal alpha was identified by utilizing the RidgeCV function
-- Generated predicted values from test values
+- **Generated predicted values from test values**
-- Created scatter plot to visualize the results
+- **Created scatter plot to visualize the results**
-- Generated diagnostic plots to review model results including
+- **Generated diagnostic plots to review model results, including:**
   - Regression fit
   - Residual Plot
   - Normal Q-Q plot
-- Created new dataframe with prediction results along with the original main data frame for further review and visualizations
+- **Created new data frame with prediction results along with the original main data frame for further review and visualizations**

 ### Machine Learning Model Results